postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 * Enter the **AWS Region** where the API Gateway is located and select the **API Gateway**.
 * Enter an **API Name** for the imported API.

 When you're ready, select **Import**.
-After importing your API schema, you can [view API deployments in Postman](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws/).
+After importing your API definition, you can [view API deployments in Postman](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws/).

 ## Supported API definitions formats